Zacaria/learn-react/docs/Presentation.md

 > Props are to components what arguments are to functions.

 > Like props, state alters component rendering.
 However it is private and fully controlled by the component.
+(To be avoided)

 ---